shehanD2004/shehanD2004/README.md

 **About Me:**

-I'm  passionate Software Engineering undergraduate focused on building real-world applications.
+I'm  passionate Information & Technology undergraduate focused on building real-world applications.
 I’m currently learning Java, Spring Boot, and web development, with growing interests in AI, digital electronics.
 I enjoy working on projects that solve real problems and exploring how technology can create value.